National Public Service Week

+National Public Service Week (NPSW) was created in 1992, following the passage of the National Public Service Week: Serving Canadians Better Act.
+Its objective is "to recognize the value of the services rendered by federal public service employees, [and to] acknowledge the contribution of federal public service employees to the federal administration."
+NPSW was designed to promote pride in and recognition of the Public Service of Canada by providing internal recognition, and by raising Canadians' awareness of the excellence of the public service.
 Over the years, NPSW has become a truly national campaign that respects and reflects the diversity of the Public Service of Canada and the country itself.
 It is an opportune time to be creative and inclusive, to raise pride in our community and to develop partnerships with other communities.
-We are positive that, with your hard work and enthusiasm, NPSW 2013 will prove to be as successful as it has been in previous years.
+We are positive that, with your hard work and enthusiasm, NPSW 2015 will prove to be as successful as it has been in previous years.

 This guide has been developed to assist you and your volunteers in planning and organizing your events.
 It details the national-level planning process, the promotional material available to you and the steps involved in planning major events.
 It also includes information on leading practices and tips for success.

-The OCHRO is the national coordinator of NPSW.
-In this capacity, the Awards and Recognition Team develops a national communications strategy, including a theme, corporate messages, and promotional material for use by departments and agencies.
+The Office of the Chief Human Resources Officer (OCHRO) is the national coordinator of NPSW.
+In this capacity, the Awards and Recognition Team develops a national communications strategy, including corporate messages for use by departments and agencies.

 The Awards and Recognition Team is available to help you at any time.
 In fact, the success of NPSW is dependent on our solid partnership.